 Heather Dale, Counselling, Psychotherapy and Clinical Supervision in Keighley and West YorkshireWelcome to my website.

 Time and space to talk through issues and explore feelings and thoughts in a neutral and accepting environment.

 An opportunity to gain new insights, about past or present issues.

 Time to consider whether or what effect past events may have had on present living.

 Consider unehlepful patterns that have reoccurred in your life that you may want to change.

 Please Note: In the current situation I am not offering Face to Face work but I am offering telephone or on-line (such as Zoom) electronic meetings, so do get in touch if this would work for you.
-Of course, there are disadvantages in not meeting face to face, but working in this way does have advantages in that you can talk to me from the comfort of your own home, or indeed, anywhere else where you can find a quiet and private space for the duration of the session.
+Of course, there are disadvantages in not meeting face to face, but working on-line does have advantages in that you can talk to me from the comfort of your own home, or indeed, anywhere else where you can find a quiet and private space for the duration of the session.
 It also means that there is no travel involved so can be easier to make a convenient time.
 If you are not sure, give it a try and see if this works for you.

 When working via on-line or phone, you do need to be in a private space, ( as I will be) where our conversation will not be overheard or interrupted by others.
 It is also useful if you are able to give yourself some time and space both before, and especially after the session, in order to think through what you want to say, and then what has been said.